Keto French Toast

 Pouring syrup on a slice of french toast topped with butter.

-The egg loaf doesn’t contain any nuts and is made with coconut flour instead of almond flour.
-If you have a nut allergy, this is a breakfast you can actually enjoy.
+The loaf doesn’t contain any nuts and uses coconut flour instead of almond flour.
+If you have a nut allergy, this is a breakfast you can actually enjoy without worrying about cross-contamination.

 • Whipped cream